 When it comes to pursuing her music career, Hailey Reese is all in.
-A talented lyricist, this twenty-year-old singer-songwriter originally from Cambridge, Ontario started belting out melodies at the age of two.
+A talented lyricist, this twenty-two-year-old singer-songwriter originally from Cambridge, Ontario started belting out melodies at the age of two.

 Every weekend, Hailey stole the mic (and the show) at a local karaoke spot where her family went regularly.
 Singing Spice Girls and other pop favourites, she was an instant hit with the crowds and landed her very own slot to sing karaoke every Saturday night.